 Modern renewable heating methods are all about making the most of the free energy sources in the world around us.
-The earth itself can be a good source of heat and many homes now make use of this fact by extracting the heat through a ground source heat pump which is used to power central heating or to heat water.
+The earth itself can be a good source of heat and many homes now make use of this fact by extracting the heat through a Ground Source Heat Pump (GSHP), which is used to power central heating or to heat water.

-A ground source heat pump relies on the fact that the ground temperature below a depth of roughly 6m tends to be constant all year around.
-Setting up a ground source heat pump involves digging down into the ground to place loops of pipes containing fluid.
+A Ground Source Heat Pump relies on the fact that the ground temperature below a depth of roughly 6m tends to be constant all year around.
+Setting up a GSHP involves digging down into the ground to place loops of pipes containing fluid.
 The fluid circulates around the system, absorbing warmth from the ground in the deepest part of the loop.
 It then passes through a compressor which raises the temperature further and then transfers the resulting heat to water or air which will feed into the building’s central heating or hot water system.

 There are various arrangements for pipes, depending on the amount of land space available, but they are most often laid in horizontal loops, which requires trenches to be dug as a part of the installation process.
 If only a small amount of ground space is available, the loops may be arranged vertically instead, which obviously results in the need to dig much deeper in order to install them.

-Ground source heat pumps are not suitable for every building and are most efficient when built in as part of an entirely new home.
+GSHPs are not suitable for every building, and are most efficient when built in as part of an entirely new home.
 However it is often possible to convert or replace existing systems to run on ground sourced heat.
 The advantages of harvesting heat from the ground are clear, as the heat is free, no fuel is required and the system needs very little maintenance, once installed.